apache/kylin/website/_docs/development/dev_env.md

 since: v0.6
 ---

-Off-Hadoop-CLI installation is usually for **development use**.

 Developers want to run kylin test cases or applications at their development machine.
-The scenario is depicted at [https://github.com/KylinOLAP/Kylin#off-hadoop-cli-installation](https://github.com/KylinOLAP/Kylin#off-hadoop-cli-installation).

 By following this tutorial, you will be able to build kylin test cubes by running a specific test case, and you can further run other test cases against the cubes having been built.

 ## Environment on the Hadoop CLI